 SvelteKit

-One way to integrate with SvelteKit SSR could be to create the XGen client in a hook handle and pass it to the other server-side actions using the event.locals
+One way to integrate with SvelteKit SSR could be to create the XGen client in a hook handle and pass it to the other server-side actions using the event.locals.

 // src/hooks.server.js